 Community Development Associate

 Community Development Associate Volunteers will focus on supporting local communities and organizations to effectively manage sustainable community development.
-Key national partners, such as the Agency for Youth and Sports, the Red Cross, and umbrella youth organizations have expressed the need for support of active citizen participation, organizational development and youth development.
 Volunteers could be working at a local NGO, government municipality, secondary school (with a focus on youth development), or a combination of a few organizations; collaborating with NGO workers, youth workers, municipality public servants, and teachers.
-Volunteers will be working to improve the contributions of organizations and community groups as identified by community needs.
+Volunteers will be working to support the contributions of organizations and community groups as identified by community needs.
 They will increase community engagement, especially among the youth.

 Volunteers in this project participate in a range of activities that include, but are not limited to, the following: